-Over the past few years, Media Services has seen a boom in requests for support for web-based video and audio conferencing services (such as Skype, Google Hangouts, WebEx, and GoToMeeting.)
+Over the past few years we have experienced much greater use of web-based video and audio conferencing services (such as Skype, Google Hangouts, WebEx, and GoToMeeting.)
 While these tools are handy, we haven’t always been satisfied with their quality or ease of use.

 You may be surprised how easy it is to start up a meeting.
 All you need to know are your participants’ email addresses.
 They can access a meeting from pretty much any computer or mobile device.
 (Obviously, they need a camera to be seen, but you can have a mix of users who have cameras and those who don’t.)